python logo

 theApp.on_execute()

-The blit method draws the image (image_surf) to the coordinate (x,y).
-In Pygame the coordinates start from (0,0) top left to (wind0wWidth, windowHeight).
-The method call pygame.display.flip() updates the screen.
+The blit method sketches the image (image_surf) onto a specific coordinate (x,y).
+In Pygame, coordinates begin at (0,0) (top-left) and span to (windowWidth, windowHeight).
+The call to pygame.display.flip() refreshes the game screen.

 Leave a Reply: